ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

 {: pre}

-The deployment is successful when you see one or more LogDNA pods.
+The deployment is successful when you see one or more logging pods.
-* **The number of LogDNA pods equals the number of worker nodes in your cluster.**
+* **The number of logging pods equals the number of worker nodes in your cluster.**
 * All pods must be in a `Running` state.
 * *Stdout* and *stderr* are automatically collected and forwarded from all containers.
 Log data includes application logs and worker logs.
 * By default, the logging agent pod that runs on a worker collects logs from all namespaces on that node, including kube-system logs.